 10.6.3 Latent Configurations

 In order to use the Latent Configuration functionality rather than supplying the “a=lcfg:” attribute the MGC shall use the “Latent Configurations” (smcn/lconf) property.
-It shall also include any related tcap and mcap attributes.
+It shall also include any related acap, tcap and mcap attributes.
 If the MGC requires the MG to supply the additional configurations that it can support without assigning resources the MGC shall wildcard CHOOSE the smcn/lconf property.

 ...